kmehltretter82/frama-c-linux/INSTALL.md

 # Frama-C additional tools

-A few additional tools that are useless for most users might be useful for plugin developers.
+A few additional tools that are unnecessary for most users might be useful for plugin developers.
 These tools are:
 - `frama-c-lint`, used for checking coding conventions
-- `frama-c-hdrck`, used for checking files license header
+- `frama-c-hdrck`, used for checking file license headers

 They can be installed either by pinning them via Opam: